Skip to main content

 Academic Freedom and Tenure (Committee A)

 Promotes principles of academic freedom, tenure, and due process in higher education through the development of policy documents and reports relating to these subjects and the application of those principles to particular situations that are brought to its attention.
 The staff is authorized to receive, on behalf of the committee, complaints of departures from these standards and, where appropriate, to undertake formal investigations.
 Such investigations may lead to a recommendation from the committee to the Association’s national council and annual meeting that the administration of an institution be censured for failure to adhere to the principles of academic freedom and tenure as endorsed by the AAUP and hundreds of other professional and educational organizations.
-Read Committee A reports or investigative reports.

 Committee A Members

-Rana Jaleel (Gender, Sexuality, and Women's Studies)
+Rana Jaleel (Gender, Sexuality, and Women's Studies and Asian American Studies)

-University of California, Davis, chair 2024
+University of California, Davis, chair, 2027

 Mark S. James (English)